run-llama/llama_index/docs/module_guides/models/multi_modal.md

 ## Multi-Modal LLM Modules

-We support integrations with GPT-4V, LLaVA, Fuyu-8B, CLIP, and more.
+We support integrations with GPT4-V, CLIP (OpenAI), BLIP (Salesforce), and Replicate (LLaVA, Fuyu-8B, MiniGPT-4, CogVLM), and more.

 ```{toctree}
 ---